sanjaynagi/sanjinho-site/content/posts/2023-09-07-transfluthrin.md

 ---

 ![mosquito_shield](/mosquito-shield.jpg)
-*Mosquito Shield™* - a novel transfluthrin-based spatial repellent product for the malaria vector control market.
+*Mosquito Shield™* - a novel transfluthrin-based spatial repellent product for the malaria vector control market (source: [SC Johnson](https://www.scjohnson.com/en/a-healthier-world/sc-johnson-combats-malaria))

 ---

 A few words on the greatest polyfluorinated pyrethroid I’ve ever written a thesis about – Transfluthrin.
 Back in my first foray into vector control, I was working in Mumbai at [Godrej](https://godrej.com), looking at resistance to the main active ingredient in their flagship insect repellent brand, [GoodKnight™](https://www.goodknight.in/), for my MSc dissertation.
-With randomised-controlled trials (RCTs) of the SC Johnson Johnson product *Mosquito Shield™* ongoing in sub-Saharan Africa, now seems an opportune time to discuss some of those findings.
+With randomised-controlled trials (RCTs) of the SC Johnson product *Mosquito Shield™* ongoing in sub-Saharan Africa, now seems an opportune time to discuss some of those findings.

 Transfluthrin is a vapour-phase pyrethroid often used in domestic household products, such as sprays and liquid vapourisers.
 It repels mosquitoes, as well as incapacitating them to prevent host-seeking and blood-feeding.
 It's been particularly popular in the South Asian market for several years, with South America seemingly playing catch up.
 And, in recent years, it's also been explored as a novel vector control tool for malaria.